edinaj0zs4/terrace_extraction_grassgis/README.md

        * otherwise the tool will inform you to put it there
        * tool will automatically install necessary packages

-4. Open GRASS GIS and run command r.tg.geom - the tool should work and you should see the available information on manual page
+4. Open GRASS GIS and run command r.terrace.geom - the tool should work and you should see the available information on manual page

 #### Notes:
 **under development**<br>